 The IT services industry relies on skilled personnel, and our success depends to a significant extent on our ability to recruit, train, develop and retain qualified personnel, especially experienced middle and senior level management.
 The IT services industry in China has experienced significant levels of employee attrition.
 Our attrition rates were 18% and 15% per annum in 2016 and 2017, respectively.
 We may encounter higher attrition rates in the future, particularly if China continues to experience strong economic growth.
 There is significant competition in China for skilled personnel, especially experienced middle and senior level management, with the skills necessary to perform the services we offer to our clients.
 Increased competition for these personnel, in the IT industry or otherwise, could have an adverse effect on us.
 We have established TCP and TDP programs to increase our human capital and employee loyalty, however, a significant increase in our attrition rate could decrease our operating efficiency and productivity and could lead to a decline in demand for our services.
 Additionally, failure to recruit, train, develop and retain personnel with the qualifications necessary to fulfill the needs of our existing and future clients or to assimilate new personnel successfully could have a material adverse effect on our business, financial condition and results of operations.
-Failure to retain our key personnel on client projects or find suitable replacements for key personnel upon their departure may lead to termination of some of our client contracts or cancellation of some of our projects, which could materially and adversely affect our business.
+Failure to retain our key personnel on client projects or find suitable replacements for key personnel upon their departure may lead to termination of some of our client contracts or cancellation of some of our client contracts or cancellation of some of our client contracts or cancellation of some of our projects, which could materially and adversely affect our business.